 To determine the amount of barrier water needed for the ensuing year, WRD under an Agreement with LACDPW gets annual estimates from the expected demand at the barriers.
 WRD reviews these estimates, reviews recent 5-year averages of actual injection amounts, and makes adjustments as necessary.
 For the ensuing year, WRD estimates the West Coast Basin Barrier Project will require 17,000 AF.
-Based on recent operations, WRD estimates that 75% (12,750 AF) will be recycled water from WBMWD's Edward C. Little Water Recycling Facility and 25% (4,250 AF) will be Tier 1 treated imported water from WBMWD.
-For the Dominguez Gap Barrier Project, a total of 7,500 AF is expected to be needed.
-Based on recent operations, WRD estimates that 60% (4,500 AF) will be recycled water from the City of Los Angeles' Terminal Island Treatment Plant and 40% (3,000 AF) will be Tier 1 treated imported water from WBMWD.
-For the barrier, water purchased by Orange County Water District for their side of the barrier), which includes 50% (2,250 AF) of advanced treated recycled water from the District's Leo J. Vander Lans Water Treatment Facility and 50% (2,250 AF) of Tier 1 treated imported water from the City of Long Beach.
+Source water is advanced treated recycled water from WBMWD's Edward C. Little Water Recycling Facility and, if needed, supplemental Tier 1 treated imported water from WBMWD.
+For the Dominguez Gap Barrier Project, a total of 7,800 AF is expected to be required.
+Source water is advanced treated recycled water from the City of Los Angeles' Terminal Island Treatment Plant and, if needed, supplemental Tier 1 treated imported water from WBMWD.
+For the Alamitos Barrier Project, a total of 5,000 AF is expected to be required by WRD (does not include barrier water purchased by Orange County Water District for their side of the barrier).
+Source water is advanced treated recycled water from WRD's Leo J. Vander Lans Water Treatment Facility and, if needed, supplemental Tier 1 treated imported water from the City of Long Beach.

-The total barrier demand for WRD in the ensuing year is estimated at 29,000 AF, including 9,500 AF imported water (33%) and 19,500 AF of recycled water (67%) (See Table 9).
+The total barrier demand for WRD in the ensuing year is estimated at 29,800 AF (See Table 9).